K0rdent/docs/docs/usage/deploy-services-clusterdeployment.md

-# Deploy beach-head Services using Managed Cluster
+# Deploy beach-head Services using Cluster Deployment

 ## Deployment

-Beach-head services can be deployed on a managed cluster (i.e., target cluster) using the `ClusterDeployment` object.
+Beach-head services can be installed on a cluster deployment (i.e., target cluster) using the `ClusterDeployment` object.
 Consider the following example:

 > EXAMPLE: `ClusterDeployment` object for AWS Infrastructure Provider with beach-head services